sullie-dev/telf/README.md

 ### Bugs:
 ##### Solved bugs:
 - Changes to index.html did not commit due to ```git add .``` being ran inside the assets folder.
     - This was resloved by going running ```git add .``` in the root directory

 ##### Unsolved bugs:
-- Currently no unsolved bugs
+- Bottom FAQ overflows into the footer

 ## Credits